 How to Use Functional Whey Protein to Create Healthy, Convenient Ready-Made Foods

-Food manufacturers can overcome these challenges and create ready-made foods that are both convenient and healthy by using natural, functional whey protein ingredients to help reduce fat, clean up labels, and even enhance the taste and texture of their recipes.
+Food manufacturers and grocery stores can overcome these challenges and create ready-made foods that are both convenient and healthy by using natural, functional whey protein ingredients.
+Including whey protein helps reduce fat, clean up labels, and even enhance the taste and texture of their recipes.

 For example, Grande Bravo® functional whey protein can be used to partially replace high-fat, high-calorie dairy products like heavy cream.
 It provides consumers with a more nutritious, natural ingredients they’re familiar with, without the short shelf life.